jextrevor/spaceserver/README.md

 # Space Server
-My Space Simulation Server, created in HTML5, CSS3, Javascript, and Python: using SocketIO, PeerJS, Markdown, JQuery, and Bootstrap.
+My Space Simulation Server, created in HTML5, CSS3, Javascript, and Python; uses SocketIO, PeerJS, Markdown, JQuery, and Bootstrap.

+Intended for running Star Trek-like space simulations, with 5 crew members (Commander, Navigator, Tactical, Operations, Engineer), a Flight Director for officiating the mission, and a Main View Screen for audiovisual feedback.

-Works good in Firefox and Chrome.
+Works well in Firefox and Chrome.

-**Please do not modify this server without prior consent.**
+**Please do not modify this server, even for personal use, without prior consent.**

 You can find the official server at [http://spaceserver.herokuapp.com](http://spaceserver.herokuapp.com).